mmdmine/motarjem/Readme.md

 * Android Support

 # Building
-On Windows, You can use `Visual Studio` to build this project.
+On Windows, You can use "Visual Studio" to build this project.

-Also, You can run `MSBuild`.
+Also, You can run `MSBuild` from "Developer Command Prompt".

 ```
-C:\> nuget restore
+> nuget restore
-C:\> msbuild motarjem\motarjem.csproj
+> msbuild motarjem\motarjem.csproj
 ```

 You will need [sqlite3 library](https://www.sqlite.org) to run application.
-You should download it then copy it to application output folder manually.
+You should [download](https://www.sqlite.org/download) it then copy it to the folder containing Motarjem's executable manually.

 On Linux, You can build project with mono.
-Project is compatible with xbuild 14.0 First, Install Mono Runtime and NuGet (if you haven't) then
+Project is compatible with xbuild 14.0.

+First, Install Mono Runtime and NuGet (if you haven't) then

 ```